Kathy Maister's Start Cooking

 The blender method is basically the same.
 Put the mustard, vinegar, salt and pepper in the blender and mix it up really well.
 Then drizzle in the oil in a slow steady stream.
 You can remove the inner plug on the blender cover to drizzle in the oil.
 Some blenders will “spit” back at you when you remove the inner plug.
 You may have to hold your other hand over the hole leaving just a tiny space open to drizzle in the oil.

 If you are making vinaigrette in a bowl with a whisk, you need to make sure the bowl doesn’t slide all over the counter top while you are slowly adding the oil.
-The solution is to make a collar for the bowl out of a dish towel.
+Unless you have three hands, the solution is to make a collar for the bowl out of a dish towel.
 Fold a damp dish towel into a log and then into a circle.
 Sit the bowl on the top of the circle to hold it steady.

 Now one hand can hold the whisk while the other hand drizzles in the oil!